We help interdisciplinary scholars get their books out into the world.

 How we edit your book proposal

 You fill out our project inquiry form telling us the details of your project.
 We evaluate your needs to see if working together would be a good fit, then check our client calendar to determine when we can best complete your project.
-You get paired with the Ideas on Fire editor whose expertise best fits your subject area, and we then send you a detailed price quote for your project.
+We then send you a detailed price quote for your project.

 You send us your book proposal draft by email attachment or Dropbox, and we get started.
 The Ideas on Fire editors read through your proposal multiple times, making developmental editing and copyediting suggestions and changes.
 We do this using Track Changes in Microsoft Word.